Fourteenth International Congress of Higher Education ready in Cuba

-Habana, Cuba.- The Congress will be a favorable setting for diaogue about responsabilities of higher education in the evolution of nations

-Havana, Dec 26 (RHC) Cuba is getting ready to host the 14th International Congress of Higher Education from February 5 to 9.
+Havana, Cuba.- Cuba is getting ready to host the 14th International Congress of Higher Education from February 5 to 9.

 Convened by the Ministry of Higher Education (MES) of Cuba, the event will be held in the capital’s Convention Palace and will be a favorable setting for dialogue about the responsibilities of that level of education in the evolution of nations.